cran-task-views/Distributions/Distributions.md

     `r pkg("dirmult")`, `r pkg("extraDistr")`
     and `r pkg("bayesm")`. r is provided in
     `r pkg("MultiRNG")`.
+-   *Multivariate Ewens distribution:* not yet implemented?
+-   *Multivariate geometric:* d, r functions provided in `r pkg("bivgeom")` for the bivariate geometric distribution.
+    `r pkg("BivGeo")` provides the Basu-Dhar bivariate geometric distribution.
+-   *Multivariate hypergeometric distribution:* provided in `r pkg("extraDistr")`.
+-   *Multiplicative multinomial distribution:* The multiplicative multinomial distribution is implemented in `r pkg("MM")`.
 -   *Multivariate negative distribution:* A bivariate distribution with negative-binomial marginals is available in
+    `r pkg("RMKdiscrete")` and `r pkg("trawl")`.
-    `r pkg("RMKdiscrete")`. `r pkg("MNB")` provides a generator and diagnostic tool for multivariate negative binomial distribution.
+    `r pkg("MNB")` provides a generator and
+    diagnostic tool for multivariate negative binomial distribution.
--   *Multiplicative multinomial distribution:* The multiplicative multinomial distribution is implemented in `r pkg("MM")`.
 -   *Multivariate Poisson distribution:*
     `r pkg("compositions")` provides a random generator.
--   *Multivariate hypergeometric distribution:* provided in `r pkg("extraDistr")`.
+-   *Multivariate Poisson-lognormal:* the bivariate Poisson-lognormal distribution is provided in
+    `r pkg("poilog")`.
 -   *Multivariate Polya distribution:* functions d, r of the Dirichlet Multinomial (also known as multivariate Polya) distribution are provided in `r pkg("extraDistr")`,
     `r pkg("LaplacesDemon")` and
     `r pkg("Compositional")`.
--   *Multivariate Ewens distribution:* not yet implemented?
 -   *Truncated Stick-Breaking distribution:* provided in `r pkg("LaplacesDemon")`.